Sports Car Club of America

 DISQUALIFICATION: The following are automatic disqualifiers

-- Consumption of alcohol or drugs by an entrant, or anyone in their party, during the event.
+- Consumption of alcohol or drugs by an entrant, or anyone in their party, during or before the event.

 - Reckless or unsafe driving on course.